 GETTING TO THE START

-To reach Skowhegan by car from I-95, the primary highway in Maine, take the Fairfield exit and travel northwest on Route 201 for approximately 15 miles.
+To reach Presque Isle by car, follow Interstate 95, the primary highway in Maine, to Exit 302, then travel north on Route 1 for approximately 40 miles.

-For those needing to leave a vehicle for the week, BikeMaine has arranged with the Skowhegan Fairgrounds for on-site vehicle parking during the week for a $25 fee.
-This money offsets any costs associated with parking.
-Pay for parking here.
+For those needing to leave a vehicle for the week, BikeMaine has arranged with the Town of Presque Isle for on-site vehicle parking during the week for a $25 fee.
+This money offsets any costs associated with parking, with any excess being allocated to a local non-profit.
+Pay for parking here

-BikeMaine is offering a shuttle from the Portland International Jetport to the start of BikeMaine in Skowhegan on September 9, with a return shuttle on Sept.
-16. Please see,”Shuttles to the Start of BikeMaine,” below, for information about the shuttle.
+BikeMaine is offering shuttles from the Portland International Jetport and the Bangor International Airport to the start of BikeMaine in Presque Isle on September 8, with a return shuttle on September 15.
+Please see “Shuttles Between Portland or Bangor and Presque Isle,” below, for information about the shuttle service.

-Bus transportation to Portland is provided by Concord Bus Lines.
-Once in Portland, there is a shuttle to Skowhegan.
-Please see,”Shuttles to the Start of BikeMaine,” below, for information about the shuttle.
+Bus transportation from Boston to Portland and/or Bangor is serviced by Concord Coach Lines.
+Once in Portland or Bangor, there is a BikeMaine shuttle to Presque Isle.
+Please see “Shuttles Between Portland or Bangor and Presque Isle,” below, for information about the shuttle.

 DURING THE RIDE